 Here’s another class meeting discussion topic for the first or second day.
 I explain that the Donut Philosophy is about how you look at life.
-You can look at the delicious, beautiful parts of it, or you can focus on what’s missing (the hole), cause chances are, something’s always going to be missing.
+You can look at the delicious, beautiful parts of it, or you can focus on what’s missing, cause chances are, something’s always going to be missing.

 3. White Boards and Erasers

 My students keep whiteboards, expo markers, and erasers in their desks, as we use these all the time.
 When I want to get individual feedback quickly from the whole class and thumbs up or down just doesn’t always cut it, these come in handy!

 I get a whole set of whiteboards by going to Lowe’s or Home Depot and asking them to cut a big piece of shower-board into 12 x 12 squares (just smile nicely and explain that you’re a teacher and they’re always happy to cut these for free).

 For $15, I have a set of 30 that lasts the whole year.

 My erasers are cut from carpet remnants (right now I’m using my own new carpet scraps).
 These erasers last a long time, work perfectly and free is always good!

 I actually have three different sets of large Popsicle sticks.
 I keep each set in a coffee cup in my yellow plastic caddy (see above).
 On one set I have each child’s name.

 On the second set, I have stickers, in matching sets of two.
 So if a child gets a sticker with a dog on it, when I say “Go”, he/she looks for the other person with the same dog sticker and the two of them become partners for that activity.